Fiduciary: Relationships

 In Australia, the categories of fiduciary relationships are not closed.

 Roman and civil law recognized a type of contract called fiducia (also contractus fiduciae or fiduciary contract), involving essentially a sale to a person coupled with an agreement that the purchaser should sell the property back upon the fulfillment of certain conditions.
 Such contracts were used in the emancipation of children, in connection with testamentary gifts and in pledges.
 Under Roman law a woman could arrange a fictitious sale called a fiduciary coemption in order to change her guardian or gain legal capacity to make a will.

-In Roman Dutch law, a fiduciary heir may receive property subject to passing it to another on fulfilment of certain conditions; the gift is called a fideicommissum.
+In Roman Dutch law, a fiduciary heir may receive property subject to passing it to another on fulfillment of certain conditions; the gift is called a fideicommissum.
 The fiduciary of a fideicommissum is a fideicommissioner and one that receives property from a fiduciary heir is a fideicommissary heir.

 Fiduciary principles may be applied in a variety of legal contexts.

 Possible relationships

 Joint ventures, as opposed to business partnerships, are not presumed to carry a fiduciary duty; however, this is a matter of degree.
-If a joint venture is conducted at commercial arm's length and both parties are on an equal footing then the courts will be reluctant to find a fiduciary duty, but if the joint venture is carried out more in the manner of a partnership then fiduciary relationships can and often will arise.
+If a joint venture is conducted at commercial arm's length and both parties are on an equal footing, then the courts will be reluctant to find a fiduciary duty, but if the joint venture is carried out more in the manner of a partnership, then fiduciary relationships can and often will arise.

-Husbands and wives are not presumed to be in a fiduciary relationship in many jurisdictions; however, this may be easily established.
-Similarly, ordinary commercial transactions in themselves are not presumed to but can give rise to fiduciary duties, should the appropriate circumstances arise.
-These are usually circumstances where the contract specifies a degree of trust and loyalty or it can be inferred by the court.
+Husbands and wives are not 'presumed' to be in a fiduciary relationship in many jurisdictions; however, this may be readily established.
+Similarly, ordinary commercial transactions are not, in themselves, 'presumed' to be fiduciary, but can give rise to fiduciary duties should the appropriate circumstances arise.
+These are usually circumstances where the contract specifies a degree of trust and loyalty, or it can be inferred by the court.

-Australian courts also do not recognise parents and their children to be in fiduciary relationships.
+Australian courts also do not recognize parents and their children as being in fiduciary relationships.
 In contrast, the Supreme Court of Canada allowed a child to sue her father for damages for breach of his fiduciary duties, opening the door in Canada for allowing fiduciary obligations between parent and child to be recognised.

 Australian courts have also not accepted doctor-patient relationships as fiduciary in nature.
 In Breen v Williams, the High Court viewed the doctor's responsibilities over their patients as lacking the representative capacity of the trustee in fiduciary relationships.
-Moreover, the existence of remedies in contract and tort made the Court reluctant in recognising the fiduciary relationship.
+Moreover, the existence of remedies in contract and tort made the Court reluctant to recognize the fiduciary relationship.

-In 2011, in an insider trading case, the U.S. Securities and Exchange Commission brought charges against a boyfriend of a Disney intern, alleging he had a fiduciary duty to his girlfriend and breached it.
+In 2011, in an insider trading case, the U.S. Securities and Exchange Commission brought charges against a boyfriend of a Disney intern, alleging that he owed his girlfriend a fiduciary duty and breached it.
 The boyfriend, Toby Scammell, allegedly received and used insider information on Disney's takeover of Marvel Comics.